ejizba/func-nodejs-prototype/README.md

 Here's a quick rundown of each option, but check the README in each "Option" folder for more details:

+### In cosideration

+- OptionB: Rich classes for bindings
+- OptionC: A middle ground between A and B
+- OptionE: A merge of the A and C samples, and also applying some opinions on how it could be written.

+### Special case

+- OptionD: Decorators: This option is still under consideration, but cannot be the GA option.
+See its README for more info.

+### Deprecated

 - OldOption: The existing programming model with no changes.
 Purely here for the sake of comparison.
 - OptionA: The simplest programming model we can provide that still lets users define binding data in code.
-- OptionB: Rich classes for bindings
-- OptionC: A middle ground between A and B
-- OptionD: Decorators